 As highlighted in point 2, it is an inevitable fact that property agents in Singapore will need to make some monetary sacrifices in order to market themselves and/or the properties they are representing.
 It is about gaining exposure across a variety of channels – be it through the conventional route of newspaper advertisements and flyers or digitally through online property portals and social media.
 This is especially so given the competitive landscape where an estimated 30,000 property agents are all vying for the attention of a small pool of prospective buyers.

-(Agents can stay ahead of the competition with 99.co premium package, the quickest way to market listings and access the most updated and accurate property data on the go).
+(Agents can stay ahead of the competition with 99.co premium package, the quickest way to market listings and access the most updated and accurate property data on the go.
+In fact, all new RES agents can get 3 months free by reaching out to our Agent Relationship Managers.)

 Agents must do their own research and adapt with market trends in order to effectively reach out to potential clients.
 They need to be well-connected to readily possess an immense amount of information at their fingertips to effectively advise their clients.
 It is not so much about pushing the product, it is about the ability of the property agent to churn the numbers and finding the best choices for comparison, in the shortest time.